-The policy helps to promote efficient and effective approaches to regulatory inspection and enforcement, which improve regulatory outcomes without imposing unnecessary burdens.
-We recognise the positive impact that the Service can have on economic progress and growth in the local economy across the boroughs of Kingston and Sutton and see it as part of our role to encourage and support the growth of legitimate business activity within the legal framework provided by central government.
+The policy has the aim of improving regulatory outcomes without imposing unnecessary burdens.
+We recognise the positive impact that the Service can have on economic progress and growth in the local economy across the boroughs of Kingston and Sutton and see it as part of our role to encourage and support the growth of legitimate business activity within the legal framework.